Most of Your “Urgent” Tasks Are Lying to You

 Eisenhower Matrix Conclusion: Start Your Sorting Habit Today

 The tasks that change your life rarely have deadlines.
 The tasks that have deadlines rarely change your life.
+The whole point of the matrix is to keep the first kind from quietly losing to the second.

 Next 10 Minutes